 Practice, practice, and you guessed it, more practice

 Like so many things in life, math takes practice (another not-so-secret secret that teachers well know).
-Math assistant in OneNote is a great practice helper.
-From basic math to calculus, you and your students can convert handwritten equations to text you can edit with ink to math.
+Math assistant in OneNote for Windows 10 and OneNote Online is a great practice helper.
+From basic math to calculus, you and your students can convert handwritten equations to text you can edit with ink to math, or simply type them as text and get them nicely formatted using Text to Math.
 Then the math solver provides step-by-step instructions to the solution.
 Breaking down a complex problem into steps allows students to build understanding of the solution process.
 This immediate feedback can be utilized to reverse-engineer the math problem as well.
 Students can then apply their understanding to similar questions.

 Today’s classrooms are incredibly diverse.
 Students come from many backgrounds and teachers differentiate their instruction for various skill levels and needs.
 Some students with dyslexia struggle with math simply because they have difficulty reading math problems.
 Other students experience focus issues, or have dyscalculia, a specific learning disability in math.

-The Immersive Reader feature in OneNote for Windows 10 and OneNote Online can help these students navigate math problems.
+The Immersive Reader feature in OneNote for Windows 10, OneNote Online, and Word Online can now help these students navigate math problems.
 Immersive Reader enables students to hear math problems read aloud so students with dyslexia and dyscalculia can rely on another mode of understanding the problem.
-Students can also use other Immersive Reader features, such as line focus and page theme colors.
+Students can hear math solver’s step-by-step solutions read aloud for easier comprehension.
+They can also use other Immersive Reader features, such as line focus and page theme colors.
 Line focus helps students concentrate on a few lines of text at a time, while page theme colors allow students to pick a background color that best works for their visual preferences.
-Support for math in Immersive Reader began rolling out earlier this month for OneNote for Windows 10 and OneNote Online.

 Conduct formative assessment